 Create Tables (Database Engine)

-You can create a new table, name it, and add it to an existing database by using SQL Server Management Studio or Transact-SQL.
+You can create a table, name it, and add it to an existing database in SQL Server 2012 by using SQL Server Management Studio or Transact-SQL.

-This task requires CREATE TABLE permission in the database, and ALTER permission on the schema in which the table is being created.
+Requires CREATE TABLE permission in the database and ALTER permission on the schema in which the table is being created.

 If any columns in the CREATE TABLE statement have an XML schema collection associated with them, either ownership of the XML schema collection or REFERENCES permission on it is required.

-In SSMS, in Object Explorer, connect to the instance of Database Engine that contains the database to be modified.
+In Object Explorer, connect to the instance of Database Engine that contains the database to be modified.